opencryptoki/libica/README.md

 `make (un)install` : (un)install the library and the tools

+`make fipsinstall` : install the fips hmac file (only when configured in FIPS mode)

 `make coverage` : build and run the test-suite plus coverage tests (`--enable-coverage` required)

 See the INSTALL file.